The Standard Formula: A Guide to Solvency II – Chapter 11: The Valuation of Assets and Liabilities

 Background

-Illiquid/alternative assets are broadly defined as assets that are more difficult to trade than conventional publicly traded bonds and equities.
-Since they have less liquidity, it can also be more difficult to price these assets accurately as there are not as many obvious precedent transactions available.
-Illiquid/alternative assets include types of private credit, commercial real estate and infrastructure.
+Illiquid or alternative assets are broadly defined as assets that are more difficult to trade than conventional publicly traded bonds and equities.
+As they are harder to dispose of, and are therefore comparably illiquid, it can also be more difficult to price these assets accurately as there are not as many obvious precedent transactions available.
+These assets include types of private credit, commercial real estate and infrastructure.

 Insurers are increasingly seeking to invest into assets that offer improved returns.
-Often, their association with a private equity sponsor, or other alternative asset manager, also brings with it increased sophistication, especially where the incoming manager is familiar with a broader range of illiquid/alternative assets.
-Illiquid/alternative assets can offer an investment profile that is similar to traditional assets — for example regarding maturity and the level of risk — while promising higher returns, often driven by illiquidity premium or sourcing premium (i.e., they return more as they are difficult to sell and/or source).
+Often, their association with a private equity sponsor, or other alternative asset manager, also brings with it increased sophistication, especially where the incoming manager is familiar with a broader range of illiquid or alternative assets.
+These assets can offer an investment profile that is similar to traditional assets — for example regarding maturity and the level of risk — while promising higher returns, often driven by illiquidity premium or sourcing premium.

 In this area, regulators are looking to strike a balance between two competing considerations.
 On the one hand, they want to ensure that insurers have fully assessed and understood the risks attached to the acquisition, holding, performance and disposal of these assets.
 On the other hand, they do not want to deter insurers from investing into these assets, given they often have positive macroeconomic consequences and there is a political tailwind associated with some of them (e.g., investment in public infrastructure).

-Regulators are becoming increasingly sceptical about cross-border asset-intensive reinsurance (funded reinsurance) transactions that facilitate great use of illiquids/alternatives than would be permitted in the home jurisdiction.
+Regulators are becoming increasingly sceptical about cross-border asset-intensive reinsurance (funded reinsurance) transactions that facilitate greater use of illiquids or alternatives than would be permitted in the home jurisdiction.
 They are also likely to exercise particular scrutiny over insurers that appear to be used simply as asset gathering vehicles.

-Because of this, the Prudential Regulation Authority (the PRA) has articulated considerations for insurers and their asset managers concerning illiquid/alternative assets.
+Because of this, the PRA has set out considerations for insurers and their asset managers concerning such alternative assets.

 Regulatory Concerns